 Mergers and Acquisitions: Since 2015, MKC has completed seven acquisitions with the intent to drive sales and profit in both of its business segments.
 MKC’s most recent acquisition of Reckitt Benckiser Group’s food division aimed to also expand the opportunity for international growth and diversification.
 This acquisition, including products such as Franks RedHot and French’s, has also allowed MKC to expand its flavor options in the condiments category.
 Unlike prior acquisitions, which were financed through the use of cash and short term borrowings, the RB Foods acquisition was financed through the issuance of 6.35 million shares of common stock as well as senior unsecured notes and pre-payable term loans.
-The projected increase in sales for 2017 and 2018 would allow MKC to pay back the pre-payable term loans in the short run, ultimately influencing this financial decision.iesfurther growth e next two to three years
+The projected increase in sales for 2017 and 2018 would allow MKC to pay back the pre-payable term loans in the short run, ultimately influencing this financial decision.
+Although McCormick plans to cease acquisitions until they can cover debt from previous activities, the impact of the recent major mergers and acquisitions will continue to further growth during the next two to three years.

+Dividend Policy

 For many years McCormick Co. has been seen as a “dividend aristocrat” as it has payed dividends every year since 1925 and has had increasing dividends for the last 31 years.
 McCormick Co. has maintained consistent dividend growth to compensate their loyal shareholders and customers as well as add value to their company in the eyes of investors.
 When looking at dividend per share, the 2017 value of 1.88 has increased roughly 20% in the past 3 years and is estimated to grow to 2.25 by 2020.
 The dividend payout ratio is also on the rise with a significant increase of 24% from 2016, which is also expected to continue going forward.
 The consistent growth of dividends for the last three decades and the expectation of this trend to continue are strong indicators that McCormick Co. values its shareholders and will continue its successful operations for years to come.